I Am A Mother Of An ADHD Child

 Source: pexels.com

-A brave mother like me, who has a child in the spectrum, would definitely join seminars like the 2017 ADHD Summit.
-I was just so happy when I learned from a cousin who studies at UVU (Utah Valley University) that their College of Humanities and Social Sciences have created this event, featuring a Pulitzer Prize winner as a keynote speaker to talk about ADHD.
+A brave mother like me, who has a child on the spectrum, would definitely join seminars like the 2017 ADHD Summit.
+I was just so happy when I learned from a cousin who studies at UVU (Utah Valley University) that their College of Humanities and Social Sciences has created this event, featuring a Pulitzer Prize winner as a keynote speaker to talk about ADHD.
 And to top it all off, the speaker who is an award-winning writer is managing ADHD herself.

 Continue reading “I Am A Mother Of An ADHD Child”